News features The Big Interview Industry Insight Green Clarity

 The Swiss company will use a mechanical system to install its removable solar panels.
 A train developed by Swiss track maintenance company Scheuchzer will travel along the rails, laying photovoltaic panels as it goes.

-It’s just “like an unrolling carpet", says Sun-Ways.
+It’s just “like an unrolling carpet", says a Sun-Ways representative.
 The specially designed train uses a piston mechanism to unfurl the one-metre-wide panels, pre-assembled at a Swiss factory.
-It claims to be able to install up to 1,000 m2 of solar panels per day.
+It claims to be able to install up to 1,000m2 of solar panels per day.

 After ten months of building and testing prototypes, Sun-Ways has secured a permit to begin applying the technology to an open line in Neuchâtel and begin a three-year test phase.

-Logistics UK’s Senior Policy Advisor, Ellis Shelton, said: “The rail industry plays a crucial role in logistics worldwide and it is encouraging/exciting to see Sun-Ways’ ‘Rolling carpet’ rail track project get underway in Switzerland.
+Logistics UK’s Senior Policy Advisor, Ellis Shelton, said: “The rail industry plays a crucial role in logistics worldwide and it is encouraging and exciting to see Sun-Ways’ ‘Rolling carpet’ rail track project get underway in Switzerland.

-“Innovation is key to the sector achieving its net zero goals, and it is vital that the UK logistics sector works together to promote rail freight adoption among new businesses, invest in modern facilities and leverage data technology, demonstrate a forward-thinking approach.
+“Innovation is key to the sector achieving its net zero goals, and it is vital that the UK logistics sector works together to promote rail freight adoption among new businesses, while investing in modern facilities and leveraging data technology, to demonstrate a forward-thinking approach.

-In theory, Sun-Ways’ panels could be rolled out across the entirety of Switzerland’s 5,317 kilometre-long railway network.
-The photovoltaic cells would cover an area around the size of 760 football pitches.
+In theory, Sun-Ways’ panels could be rolled out across the entirety of Switzerland’s 5,317- kilometre-long railway network.
+The photovoltaic cells needed would cover an area around the size of 760 football pitches.

 Beyond Switzerland, the company is involved in similar projects being planned in Spain, Romania and South Korea.

-There are over a million kilometres of railway lines in the world and Sun-Ways believe that 50 per cent of the world's railways could be equipped with their system.
+There are over a million kilometres of railway lines in the world and Sun-Ways believes that 50 per cent of the world's railways could be equipped with their system.

 The company still has a lot to prove with its pilot project, however.
 The International Union of Railways previously expressed concern that the panels could suffer micro-cracks, lead to a higher risk of fires in green areas and even distract train drivers with reflections.

-Sun-Ways said its panels are more resistant than conventional ones and could have an anti-reflection filter to keep out of train drivers’ eyes.
+Sun-Ways said its panels are more resistant than conventional ones and could have an anti-reflection filter to keep the sun out of train drivers’ eyes.

 Built-in sensors also ensure they work properly while brushes attached to the end of trains could remove dirt from the surface of the panels.